microsoft/FluidFramework/samples/hosts/README.md

 The loader takes in four parameters.
 The first is a set of host interfaces.
 These allow the loader to interact with the host for identity and access control related tasks like URL resolution.
 The second contains the driver factory.
-This allows the loader to communicate with the service hosting the Prague document.
-The third parameter defines the code loader used to load the code defined in the Prague document.
+This allows the loader to communicate with the service hosting the Fluid document.
+The third parameter defines the code loader used to load the code defined in the Fluid document.
 And finally the last parameter is a set of options used during the actual load.

 Each of these will be described in more detail in the sections that follow.